Evgeny Morozov: To Save Everything, Click Here: The Folly of Technological Solutionism

 About Internet libertarians, Morozov told The New Yorker:They want to be "open", they want to be "disruptive", they want to "innovate".
 The open agenda is, in many ways, the opposite of equality and justice.
 They think anything that helps you to bypass institutions is, by default, empowering or liberating.
 You might not be able to pay for health care or your insurance, but if you have an app on your phone that alerts you to the fact that you need to exercise more, or you aren't eating healthily enough, they think they are solving the problem.

-Morozov has also been criticized by those who are sympathetic to his broader project for failing to provide evidence for his claims beyond stating anecdotes.
+Morozov has been criticized by those who are sympathetic to his broader project for failing to provide evidence for his claims beyond stating anecdotes.

 The Syllabus

 In September 2019, Morozov founded The Syllabus.

-Working on the idea that “The good content is already here; it’s just not evenly distributed”, The Syllabus monitors thousands of video channels, podcasts, magazines, newspapers, academic journals, and other digital repositories.
+Alluding to William Gibson's famous expression about the future, The Syllabus is based on the idea that "The good content is already here; it's just not evenly distributed".

-Then, machine learning aggregates content based on a score, which an algorithm automatically assigns to each piece.
+The Syllabus monitors thousands of video channels, podcasts, magazines, newspapers, academic journals, and other digital repositories, then, machine learning aggregates content based on a score, which an algorithm automatically assigns to each piece.
 In this way, it collects, analyzes, and classifies relevant information.

 The Syllabus publishes a weekly newsletter and personalized recommendations for its subscribers.
 It then makes the previously indexed pieces available to subscribers in a searchable archive.

+The Santiago Boys

+In 2023, Morozov published The Santiago Boys, a series of podcasts about the 1970s Chilean social internet project Cybersyn by Salvador Allende and involving British cybernetics consultant Stafford Beer.